greenm01/ec4x/docs/ec4x_specs.md

 - Territorial Recognition: Agreements to respect each other's territories.

-- Strategic Flexibility: While not allies, Houses in a non-aggression pact may share intelligence, coordinate against mutual enemies..
+- Strategic Flexibility: While not allies, Houses in a non-aggression pact can share intelligence, coordinate against mutual enemies..

 - Violation Consequences: Breaking a non-aggression pact can lead to a swift change to enemy status.